 Some clinical agencies used by the Department of Nursing have policies regarding drug testing which allow these agencies to request drug testing of employees, volunteers, and students.
-In addition, the Department of Nursing fully supports the Governors State University Student Code of Conduct, which prohibits alcohol or drug abuse.
-[See Student Handbook]
+In addition, the Department of Nursing fully supports the Governors State University Student Code of Conduct, which "prohibits the use, possession, and distribution of, or being under the influence of drugs or alcohol, except as permitted by law."
+[Community Standards Student Handbook]

 In an effort to protect patients/clients and other students, the nursing program will request drug testing to meet agency requirements.
 These drug screens will be at the student's own expense.
-If a student has a positive drug test, there will be an immediate referral to the Dean of Students.
-The student will be unable to continue within the nursing program (clinical or course work) and criminal charges may be filed, as described in the Student Handbook.
+If a student has a positive drug test, there will be an immediate referral to the Dean of Student Affairs and Services.
+The student will be unable to continue within the nursing program (clinical or course work) and criminal charges may be filed, as described in the Community Standards Student Handbook.
 If a student refuses to participate in required agency drug screening, the student may be dismissed from the nursing program.
-Forms available through Caste Branch.
+Forms to obtain drug screening are available in the Department of Nursing Office.